nkschaefer/cellbouncer/docs/quant_contam.md

   subsamples cells for calculating the expected allele frequencies per individual.
 This parameter sets how many cells are sampled (default 50).

---n_mixprop_trials -n When modeling ambient RNA as a mixture of individuals, several trials of maximizing the likelihood function are done with different random starting values.
+--n_mixprop_trials -N When modeling ambient RNA as a mixture of individuals, several trials of maximizing the likelihood function are done with different random starting values.
 This sets the number of random trials (default 10)